Eucile/brain-pickings/README.md

 * Karma
 * NPM
 * Angular
+* Firebase

 ### Setup Instructions

-First, make sure you have node package manager installed.
+First, make sure you have node package manager installed globally.
 Check out https://www.npmjs.com/get-npm for information on that.

 #### Then:

 `$ git clone https://github.com/Eucile/brain-pickings`

 `$ cd brain-pickings`
+`$ npm install`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` for a dev server.
 The app will automatically reload if you change any of the source files.

 ### License